Patellafemoral Joint Pain (Runner’s Knee)

 - Foot and Shoe Assessment to identify if your feet may be contributing to your injury.

 - Address any Training Errors.
 This will involve examining your current and future training schedule and advising you on an appropriately modified training program.
 We may recommend alternate forms of exercise to maintain your cardiovascular fitness during this period.

 Is your knee pain stopping you from running like you use to?
 Are you worried you will soon have to give up training all together?
-Research shows that physiotherapy is proven to be an effective way of treating Patellafemoral Joint Pain.

 See an expert at Spine & Sports Physiotherapy now to fix your knee and get you back running at your best!!!